Virginia Labor Laws Guide

 Hiring of veterans laws

-There is an additional law concerning all Virginia veterans, as well as the spouses of veterans with a service-connected total disability.
+There is a state law concerning all Virginia veterans, as well as the spouses of veterans with a service-connected total disability.

 This law allows employers to give preference to such applicants and employees for hiring or promotion-related decisions.